 Abstracts should be in paragraph form, without bullet points.
 Additionally, the abstract body should include details regarding the background, purpose, methods, results, and conclusions.
 Please also indicate the theory/analytical framework for the work and provide a description of the research methods used.
-Abstracts must not be longer than 2,000 characters including spaces.
-Abstract titles must not be longer than 250 characters including spaces.

 Information on student scholarships will be available soon.
 Please email [email protected] if you have any questions about registration, student scholarships, or the conference in general.